Tectonics, Earthquakes, Volcanoes

 Scientists usually consider a volcano active if it is currently erupting or showing signs of unrest, such as unusual earthquake activity or significant new gas emissions.
 Many scientists also consider a volcano active if it has erupted in historic time (that is, time during which people have kept records (since 1000 BC or so).

-Dormant volcanoes are those that are not currently active, but could become restless or erupt again.
-Many of the composite volcanoes in Washington and Oregon (and Yellowstone National Park) are in this category.
+Dormant volcanoes are those that have not erupted for thousands of years, but are likely to erupt again in the future.
+Most of the composite volcanoes in B.C., Washington, Oregon, California, (and Yellowstone National Park) are in this category.

 C. Importance of Volcanoes: